-Maybe it’s something to do with the age range – travellers are all in their 30s and 40s and tend to be professionals from all over the world.
+Maybe it’s something to do with the age range – travelers are all in their 30s and 40s and tend to be professionals from all over the world.
 I’m aware of this deep connection where Flashpackers make friends quickly, even within the short nine days we share together.
 It’s amazing to see.

 Of course, I’m very much part of that dynamic, too.
 I’m a family guy at heart.
 I live with my wife and our two teenagers – a daughter and a son.
 But when I’m with Flashpackers, I end up being the life and soul of the party.
-Travellers always notice how talkative and energetic I am.
+Travelers always notice how talkative and energetic I am.
 I say, “That’s because I never get a word in edgeways at home.”

 It’s vital for me to get a feel for a group’s chemistry together

 Getting to know the Flashpackers on day one of the trip is probably the most important part of the whole itinerary.
 I’ve been in the guiding business now for two decades – I qualified in the 1990s, when tourism to Thailand was booming – and every group is different.

 It’s vital for me to sound out the mix of personalities and get a feel for a group’s chemistry together.
 That’s when I first get a chance to talk to everyone and find out more about their stories.